meower-media-co/RFC/RFC2.md

 4. Offer hosting for private communities

 ## Client and user server communication
-Akin to discord servers, users can utilize user servers to:
+Users can utilize user servers to:

 1. Have long, private, and secure communications
 2. Keep main server load down